bgerber123/Habitat-Selection-Guidance/MovementHSF.md

 #### Bootstrapping

+Bootstrapping is a [resampling technique](https://en.wikipedia.org/wiki/Bootstrapping_(statistics)) used often in statistics to obtain a sampling distribution of possible values.
+We will resample the individual-level coefficents to estimate the population-level mean and variation.

 The core functions for bootstrapping are adopted from Dr. Bastille-Rousseau's github repository for the R package [IndRSA](https://github.com/BastilleRousseau/IndRSA/).

 We first need to get all estimated coefficients from each individual.